SATURDAY, OCTOBER 3, 2020

 Yes.
 This option is only available for the swim leg of the race.
-The participant doing the individual race would complete the swim with two chips and hand off the relay chip at T1.
-Chips must be worn on separate legs, and it is recommended that the relay chip be worn on the right ankle.
+The participant doing the individual race would complete the swim with two chips and a hand off will be required at T1.

 What are the relay categories?

 There will be a male division, female division, and a mixed division.

 Can members of a relay team pick up all of their team members packets?
 Can I pick up my friend’s packet?

 Yes, only if a USAT waiver has been signed for this event.

 What kind of start is the swim?